 Heat oven to 400°F. Grease bottoms only of 12 muffin pan cups or line with paper baking cups; set aside.

-Combine 1/2 cup melted butter, half & half, eggs and almond extract in large bowl; beat with whisk until smooth.
+Combine 1/2 cup melted butter, half & half, eggs and almond flavoring in bowl; beat with whisk until smooth.
 Add 1 3/4 cups flour, 1/2 cup sugar, baking powder and salt; stir just until moistened.
 Gently stir in 1/2 cup coconut and 1 cup finely chopped strawberries.
 Spoon evenly into prepared muffin cups.

 Combine all streusel ingredients in small bowl; mix well.
 Sprinkle over muffin batter.